crazychenz/lab_manual/docusaurus/docs/lab/initial/services/words.md

 ## Backup

-Due to the importance of credentials, esspecially credentials that you don't use every day, we want to take extra care that they are backed up for disaster recovery purposes.
+Due to the importance of credentials, especially credentials that you don't use every day, we want to take extra care that they are backed up for disaster recovery purposes.
 My typical approach to this is to take daily backups for each day of the week and then a copy of one of the daily backups monthly and yearly for posterity.

 The following is a *partial* script to assist with performing the backup.
 To complete the script, determine to best way to copy your files offsite.
 (I personally prefer using an S3 Client to a storage service in the cloud.)